Unknown Wales – the premiere wildlife conference

 Professor Tim Birkhead ‘A History of Bird Research’ Every year, the Wildlife Trust of South and West Wales joins forces

-The Unknown Wales Conference, an event dedicated to the celebration of Welsh wildlife, is to be held again this year following on from the great
+The Unknown Wales Conference, an event dedicated to the celebration of Welsh wildlife, is to be held again this year

 Miranda Krestovnikoff, the presenter from Coast, will be our star presenter at our Unknown Wales conference this Saturday.
 Miranda has